-While an unending amount of studies have examined potential cardiovascular effects of coffee consumption, new data from a team of Chinese investigators indicate tea drinkers have a reduced risk of atherosclerotic cardiovascular disease(ASCVD)
+While an unending amount of studies have examined potential cardiovascular effects of coffee consumption, new data from a team of Chinese investigators indicate tea drinkers have a reduced risk of atherosclerotic cardiovascular disease(ASCVD) and all-cause mortality.

 The study, which examined more than 100,000 Chinese adults, found habitual tea drinkers had 1.41 more ASCVD-free years and a life expectancy 1.26 years longer than those who did not consume the beverage.